davidodidi/qa-automation-showcase/README.md

 ## 📜 License

-MIT — feel free to use this as a template for your own projects.
+MIT — feel free to use this as a template for  own projects.